v-chandra/v-chandra.github.io/about.md

 he is working on a variety of topics ranging from optimized ML kernels to energy efficient accelerators to system aware optimized neural network architecture.

-Dr. Chandra has authored 60+ research publications and is an inventor on 30+ US and international patents.
+Dr. Chandra received his Ph.D. and M.S. degrees in Electrical and Computer Engineering from Carnegie Mellon University (CMU).
+He held the positions of Visiting Scholar (2011 – 2014) and Visiting Faculty (2016 - 2017) in the EE department at Stanford University.
+He has authored 60+ research publications and is an inventor on 30+ US and international patents.
+Dr. Chandra received the ACM-SIGDA Technical Leadership Award in 2009 and was Invited to the 2017 Frontiers of Engineering Symposium organized by the National Academy of Engineering.
+He is a senior member of IEEE.

 ### Contact me
 [vchandra@alumni.cmu.edu](mailto:vchandra@alumni.cmu.edu)